gabrieldansereau/ms_downscaling_metawebs/README.md

 every cell, first at a single-species level (using distribution data), then for every species pair (adding interaction data from the metaweb), and finally at the network level by combining the results of all species pairs.
-The final output coming out of the network-level steps contains a spatialized probabilistic metaweb for every cell across the study extent.](figures/conceptual-figure.png){#fig:conceptual}
+The final output of the network-level steps contains a downscaled probabilistic metaweb for every cell across the study extent.](figures/conceptual-figure.png){#fig:conceptual}

 ## Data